(for veterinary information only)

 Animals need pain relievers in the same situations that humans do.

 Clearly it behooves us to relieve animal pain and this must be done effectively and without getting bitten by the patient we are trying to help.
-Transdermal drug delivery (through patches applied to the skin) has been very popular for a number of human medications.
+Transdermal (through the skin) drug delivery has been very popular for a number of human medications.
 It turns out many of these can be adapted to pets.
 This allows not only for continuous pain relief delivery but also allows for medication to be administered without manipulating the patient's mouth.

 Fentanyl is a narcotic, a member of the same group of drugs to which opium and morphine belong.